bokelleher/car/README.md

 ## 🤝 Contributing

-This is a private plugin developed for church district management.
-If you find bugs or have feature requests, please contact the author.
+Contributions are welcome!
+If you find bugs or have feature requests:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ---

 ## 📄 License

-Proprietary - All Rights Reserved
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2025 Bo Kelleher
+Copyright (c) 2025 Bo Kelleher

 ---